-Popular PPC systems include Google AdWords, Yahoo Advertising, and Facebook’s advertising platform.
+Popular PPC advertising platforms include Google AdWords, Bing Ads, and Facebook’s advertising platform.
 Niche-specific PPC systems also abound.
 One good example is PlentyOfFish.com’s advertisement option, which works wonderfully with dating offers.

 So, when should you use PPC marketing?
 Below are some circumstances when PPC would prove highly beneficial for an online business.

 - When immediate results are desired.
 PPC will deliver results fast.
 Very fast!
 You can count the minutes before a rush of visitors come cascading to your pages.
 This is because the moment your PPC campaign is approved (provided that your bids are high enough to merit priority placement), your ads will immediately be displayed for millions of people to see.
 The traffic will almost be instantaneous.
 Hence, PPC works amazingly well with product launches, squeeze pages, CPA marketing and affiliate marketing involving high converting offers, joint venture (JV) projects, seasonal promotions, event-focused marketing, and analogous online business campaigns.

 - When highly targeted traffic is sought.
 Unlike SEO, PPC marketing will allow you to narrow down your prospects based on their demographic data.
 Many PPC platforms, like social media sites, allow you to promote to the age range, gender, income bracket, education level, and even marital status of the people who will be able to view your ad.
 Popular social media sites like Facebook also allow you to target people based on their hobbies.
 These make PPC a powerful way of reaching the narrow band of people your business needs, and leading them to your web pages.